joshwuhh/Josh/Testreadme.md

 - Step 11 : Finally, I would like to provide the potential investor with an idea on the market competition for the property sizes.
 To accomplish this I create a table that will show how many listings there are using a count of each individual property identifier (ID) and the BEDROOMS parameter.
 We keep this in order of ascending bedrooms.

 - Step 12 : We combine all the worksheets made into a single dashboard so the user can get a clear and informative overview of all the information organized.
+This is then published to Tableau Public.